 Intent to defraud:

-A key element in the Nevada crime of making a fraudulent transfer is that the person intend to defraud in order to avoid paying a debt.
+A key element in the Nevada crime of making a fraudulent transfer is that the person intends to defraud in order to avoid paying a debt.
 Debtors are allowed to transfer their assets as long as the purpose isn't to elude creditors.
 Laughlin criminal defense attorney Neil Shouse provides an illustration:

 Brad in North Las Vegas is several months behind on his car payments.
 For his brother's birthday, Brad gives him his Rolex watch.
 The car company gets wind of this gift and reports it to the North Las Vegas police, who then book Brad at the North Las Vegas